nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * ...thrown by `public final Object readObject() throws IOException, ClassNotFoundException` of `java.io.ObjectInputStream` when "Something is wrong with a class used by serialization."
 [Oracle doc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/ObjectInputStream.html#readObject())

+#### I/O

+* "The performance gain from using a Buffered class to access a low-level file stream cannot be overstated.
+Unless you are doing something very specialized in your application, you should always wrap a file stream with a Buffered class in practice." \[OCP - page 415\]
+* Talking about `new File(oneStringArg)`, "Option C is also correct because Java will convert the slashes to the right one when working with paths" \[OCP - page 566\]

+#### Java 6's `java.io.Console` retrieved by invoking  `System.console()` [Oracle doc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/Console.html)

+* Singleton instance returned by `System.console()`, `System.console()` may return `null` in case no I/O console available.
+* method `Console format​(String fmt, Object... args)` "Writes a formatted string to this console's output stream using the specified format string and arguments."
+* method `Console printf​(String format, Object... args)` "A convenience method to write a formatted string to this console's output stream using the specified format string and arguments."
+* ... but no "print" or "println" methods !
+(Use `PrintWriter writer()`	which "retrieves the unique PrintWriter object associated with this console".)

 #### Localization